tuliren/react-nd/notes/01-02-render-ui-with-react.md

 - A unique `key` prop is needed when defining a list. `key` helps React track specific child elements as the state changes in the app.

 ### JSX
-- A syntax extention to `React.createElement`.
+- A syntax extension to `React.createElement`.
 - JSX is compiled to JavaScript.
 - JSX returns a single element as well.